TFong1/Cyclistic/README.md

 ### Chart #4:  Total Ridership by Weekday

-Let's see the total number of individual bike ride for each day of the week.
-Below is the SQL statement used to generate the chart that follows:
+Let's see the total number of casual and member bike rides for each day of the week.
+SQL statement used to generate the chart that follows:

     SELECT * FROM (
         SELECT